abpframework/abp/docs/en/Index.md

 ABP offers an **opinionated architecture** to build enterprise software solutions with **best practices** on top of the **.NET** and the **ASP.NET Core** platforms.
 It provides the fundamental infrastructure, production-ready startup templates, pre-built application modules, UI themes, tooling, guides and documentation to implement that architecture properly and **automate the details** and repetitive works as much as possible.

-## Getting Started
+## Get Started

-The [getting started](Getting-Started.md) guide can be used to create and run ABP based solutions with different options and details.
-Then you can follow the [todo tutorial](Tutorials/Todo/Overall.md) to create your first application with ABP, or build a full-featured and real-life web application by following the [web application development tutorial](Tutorials/Part-1.md).
+The [Getting Started](get-started/index.md) guide can be used to create and run ABP based solutions with different options and details.
+Then you can follow the [Todo Application Tutorial](tutorials/todo/index.md) to create your first application with ABP, or build a full-featured and real-life web application by following the [Book Store Application Tutorial](tutorials/book-store/part-01.md).

 ### UI Framework Options